AmrNader107/Tableau-British-Airways-Customer-Review-Analysis-Dashboard/README.md

-# British Airways Customer Review Analysis
+# British Airways Customer Review Analysis Dashboard

 ## 📊 Overview
 This project showcases an end-to-end data analysis workflow using Tableau.
 The objective was to analyze British Airways customer reviews to identify trends in satisfaction across different metrics, aircraft types, and geographical locations.